2025 American Academy of Chefs Award Recipients

 Lawrence A. Conti, CEC, AAC, HOF, Chair’s Achievement Award

 This award is given to a Fellow of the Academy who is not only dedicated to the American Academy of Chefs but also to the culinary profession.
-This individual must be an ACF member for a minimum of 35 years and be actively in the AAC and ACF, making the advancement of both organizations a personal priority.
-The person selected for this award will have achieved success in both business and culinary arts, and must have the respect of the AAC Fellows at large.
+This individual must be an ACF member for a minimum of 25 years and be active in the AAC and ACF, making the advancement of both organizations a personal priority.
+The person selected for this award will have achieved success in both business and culinary arts and must have the respect of the AAC Fellows at large.

 Past Winners